Using good ol' Java collections usually works great in WO templates.

 To make life easier, I've added a hack in wonder-slim to fix this: ERXKVCReflectionHack.

 This is a small modification to KVC's default way of invoking methods, making an inaccessible method accessible on it's first invocation.
 If you're not using wonder-slim, you can drop this class into your own project to fix this - or add it to the actual original Project Wonder if you're brave enough.
-I have a general policy of not changing Wonder myself since I rarely use it, meaning I can't contribute much actual testing (and unfortunately, the best way to know if a hacky fix works is to see it running in production without problems for a while (this one's been in use in all of my projects for a couple of months)).
+I have a general policy of not changing Wonder myself since I rarely use it, meaning I can't contribute much actual testing.
+Unfortunately, the best way to know if a hacky fix works is really to see it running in production without problems for a while (this one's been in use in all of my projects for a couple of months).

 While the patch works we'll probably have to update it soon since we're using terminally deprecated functionality from sun.misc.Unsafe to replace a private static final field in KVC's default implementation.
 But that's for later.